The Sun Makers: Cast notes

-Michael Keating also appeared in the audio play The Twilight Kingdom as Major Koth and in Year of the Pig as Inspector Chardalot.
+Michael Keating also appeared in the audio play The Twilight Kingdom as Major Koth and in Year of the Pig as Inspector Chardalot as well as appearing in all fifty-two episodes of the rival BBC science-fiction drama Blake's 7 from 1978 to 1981 for the portrayal of Vila Restal.
 Louise Jameson stated in the DVD commentary of the story and on the commentary for The Talons of Weng-Chiang that The Sun Makers was her favourite serial.

 The pamphlet inside the 2011 DVD of this Serial revealed that the writers briefly considered killing off Leela in this story.
 Leela ultimately was allowed a non death exit, getting together with the Gallifreyan Andred in 1978's The Invasion of Time.

 Outside references

 Robert Holmes intended the serial to be a satire of his own experiences with the Inland Revenue services.
 However, much of the political content was toned down by order of producer Graham Williams, who feared it would be controversial among viewers.
 Many of the letters and numbers used to denote the labyrinth of corridors in the city, for example P45, allude to well-known tax and Governmental forms, and the abbreviation used to refer to the suppressant gas 'PCM' also stands for Per Calendar Month.
 The actor who played the Collector, Henry Woolf, had deep bushy eyebrows, very reminiscent of the then-Chancellor of the Exchequer, Denis Healey.
 However, Holmes presented the villains of the piece as working for a private corporation rather than a government.

 The director had originally intended that the giant credit cards featured in the story should resemble Barclaycards.
 This was vetoed by producer Graham Williams who said that it would be free publicity for the bank.

 Near the end of Part Two, when prompted by Mandrel for a story, the Doctor begins, "Once upon a time, there were three sisters..." mirroring the same story he started telling Sarah Jane Smith near the end of Part Three of The Android Invasion (1975).

 The Doctor refers to Galileo Galilei in passing, saying, "Galileo would have been impressed."
 When one of the rebels rhetorically asks the Doctor, "What have we got to lose?" he replies, "Only your claims!"
 This is a playful paraphrase of the famous slogan derived from the last lines of The Communist Manifesto.

 K-9 refers to Pluto as "the ninth planet."
 It was regarded as such at the time the programme was written and broadcast; in 2006, Pluto lost that distinction when it was redefined as a dwarf planet.

 In this episode, Leela and the Doctor are identified as "terrorists."
 In real life, Leela's character was partially based on Palestinian revolutionary Leila Khaled.